[Photo above: The Ma family a few years ago]

-The world of work and talent today and tomorrow is one in which change is not only constant but also accelerating.
-The future of work has arrived.
+The future of work and talent is here, and change is not only constant but also accelerating.

 And who gets affected the most from these trends?
 The next generation.
 Our children.

 Today, high school students are faced with more online/smartphone distractions, choices, uncertainty, and angst than ever before—while still trying to discover and develop their passions, talents, and direction.
-Moreover, the elite college and university admission landscape is increasingly and unhealthily hyper-competitive.
+Moreover, the elite college/university admission landscape is increasingly and unhealthily hypercompetitive.

-Meanwhile, college and university students, in-between young adults, Millennials in the workforce, and Gen Z’ers entering it face the challenge of an evolving and demanding job market.
+Meanwhile, college and university students, Gen Z’ers entering the workforce, and young Millennials at work face the challenge of an evolving and demanding job market.
 Good companies want to hire, keep, and develop employees with employable skill sets and mindsets—but the skills gap is widening in many parts of the world.

-Importantly, what can parents do to raise and prepare children wisely—children who will become highly competitive, productive, and happy leaders as adults?
+What can parents do to raise and prepare children wisely—human beings who will become highly competitive, productive, and happy as adults and leaders?

 The best intentions of parents sometimes antagonize their children and create stressful conflicts or uneasiness within the family.
 Good intentions do not always produce excellent results.